Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

 The suburb of Salisbury had a median taxpayer income of $61,637 and an average income of $71,978 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This was higher than the national average, compared to Greater Brisbane's median income of $58,236 and average income of $72,799.
-Based on Wage Price Index growth of 9.91% since the financial year 2023, estimates for September 2025 would be approximately $67,745 (median) and $79,111 (average).
+These figures are above the national averages of $58,236 (median) and $72,799 (average).
+Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes as of September 2025 would be approximately $67,745 (median) and $79,111 (average).
 Census data shows that incomes in Salisbury cluster around the 74th percentile nationally.
-Income distribution indicates that 33.7% of locals (2,482 people) fall within the $1,500 - $2,999 weekly income category, similar to the surrounding region's 33.3%.
-High earners make up a significant portion, with 30.5% exceeding $3,000 weekly.
-Housing costs consume 15.5% of income, but strong earnings place disposable income at the 75th percentile.
+Income distribution reveals that 33.7% of locals (2,487 people) fall into the $1,500 - 2,999 weekly income category, which is consistent with surrounding regions at 33.3%.
+Higher earners make up a significant portion, with 30.5% exceeding $3,000 weekly.
+High housing costs consume 15.5% of income, but strong earnings place disposable income at the 75th percentile nationally.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income